sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 - run the application integration tests against a full local application "stack", with error output
 - clean up local test infrastructure after we're finished testing

-### Complete Parts 1-3
+### Complete Parts 1-2

-Make sure you've completed the first three parts of the tutorial.
+Make sure you've completed the first two parts of the tutorial.

 I'll assume that you still have all the files in place from the previous three exercises, contained in your `source` directory at the top level of your local clone of the `devops-toolkit` [repostitory](https://github.com/sloanahrens/devops-toolkit).